ghga-de/hexkit/docs/arch_concepts/dlq.md

 ## Retry Mechanism

 The retry mechanism operates alongside and independently of the DLQ feature, but the two are intended to be used in concert.
-The DLQ fields events that would otherwise cause a service to crash, but oftentimes those failures are due to transient issues like database connection interruptions.
+The DLQ filters events that would otherwise cause a service to crash, but oftentimes those failures are due to transient issues like database connection interruptions.
 The retry mechanism can help prevent clogging the DLQ with transient failures that don't represent genuine errors.
-The retry configuration is described above.
 The basic retry logic is straightforward:

 1. If retries are enabled (kafka_max_retries > 0), the event is retried immediately
 2. Each retry attempt uses exponential backoff based on the kafka_retry_backoff setting